danthegoodman1/Gildra/README.md

 # Gildra
 Mutli-tenant TLS terminating proxy for L7 traffic.
 Supports unlimited domains and certs with HTTP/1.1, 2, and 3.

 Unlike other solutions, Gildra sits in your cloud.
-This means that requests aren't slowed down, and nobody else sees your unencrypted traffic.
+This means that requests aren't slowed down by being routed through another provider, and nobody sees your unencrypted traffic but you.

 ## Environment Vairables